Fraetor/tmpweb.net/README.md

 ## Roadmap/To Do

 - [ ] Add tests.
-- [ ] Get NGINX to handle all GET requests.
-- [ ] Improve front page, including adding a web uploader.
+- [ ] Improve front page, including adding terms of use.
+- [ ] Migrate to shared infrastructure.
+- [ ] Add better installation instructions.

 <!-- ## Contributing